Beyond Weight Loss

 “Not everyone has a great diet after weight-loss surgery,” Vierra continues.
 “But many people are able to make dramatic changes in their diets, which they seemed to have been unable to do without the aid of surgery, I think because they find themselves encouraged by being able to lose weight more effectively and more reliably.
 Perhaps for all these reasons — lost weight, diminished calorie intake, and better diet — most patients who have sleep apnea, abnormal lipids, high blood pressure, or joint disease will find that these conditions are much improved or even go into remission with weight-loss surgery.”

-Vierra has seen those kinds of results since he initiated the bariatric surgery program at Community Hospital in 2001 and helped build it into a Bariatric Surgical Center of Excellence, a designation awarded by the American Society for Metabolic and Bariatric Surgery.
+Vierra has seen those kinds of results since he initiated the bariatric surgery program at Community Hospital in 2001.
+The program is now accredited by the Metabolic and Bariatric Surgery Accreditation and Quality Improvement Program (MBSAQIP).
 Patient Debbie Tracy, for example, has lost more than 100 pounds, no longer needs insulin, and has eliminated other medications that had been a must.
 Read her story.

 “It is striking,” Vierra says, “that the severity of diabetes does not predict likelihood of remission with surgery, and we commonly see patients with very poorly controlled diabetes go into complete remission within just a few weeks of surgery.
 On the other hand, patients who have had diabetes for more than 10 years, even if well-controlled, may not have complete remission of their diabetes, although it is likely to be much improved.”